 Choose A, B, or C

-- B is when you have been worried about exactly this event because you can tell they like you, and you know you don't return the flirtation.
+- B is when you have been worried about this event because you can tell they like you, and you know the feeling isn't mutual.
 In that case, you need to tell them in the traditional way: "I like you, but not in that way."
 It's better to be honest if you are sure of this.

-- C is when you really aren't sure and when it comes as a surprise.
+- C is when you aren't sure and when it comes as a surprise.
 There is nothing wrong with saying "Thank you for telling me!
 Wow, that's a surprise.
 I need some time to process this.
 Can we talk more about it later?"
+Because the brain likes surprises (according to findings in a study Dr. Gregory Berns, an assistant psychiatry professor at Emory University in Atlanta, performed), you may get a rush of the feel-good neurotransmitter, dopamine, as long as the surprise isn't a negative one (as with option B).
+If you're not sure how you feel, taking some time to think about it will be your best bet.

 Long Term Strategies